Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

 - 🧠 I have a solid understanding of **HTML, CSS, & JavaScript** and planning to put it into action.
 - 🎓 Currently learning **GitHub** and getting cormfotable with **Version Control**.
 - 🎮 I love video games and games in general, my first ever basic project was a **Rock, Paper, Scissors** game.
-- 🔥 Passionate about tech, learning how things work & building cool stuff like ==Games== etc.
+- 🔥 Passionate about tech, learning how things work & building cool stuff like **Games** etc.
 - 👁️ I love reading **Light Novels & Watching Anime**

 ---